Pain Train was founded and developed by Soula Mantalvanos, with her husband Theo, after she developed chronic pain following an accident.

 Soula realised that the key to living with, and overcoming chronic pain is accepting it and taking responsibility (where possible) for its management.
 For her to do this, she needed the correct system, trust in those systems and, above all, confidence that her personal information would never be used for anything other than to help with her treatment and care.

 So Soula came up with the idea for Pain Train.
-She hopes that by making her medical records system available to other patients it will helps ease their pain journey, save everyone associated with it time and money, and empower patients to manage their own care.
+She hopes that by making her health summarising system available to other patients it will help ease their pain journey, save everyone associated with it time and money, and empower patients to manage their own care.